UBCSailbot/sailbot_workspace/.devcontainer/website/README.md

 - Installs MongoDB command line tools
 - Installs the dependencies of the site located in the `website/` folder of [`src/`](../../src/)
 - When image is run, runs website on port 3005

-## How to run

-1. Uncomment `"docker-compose.website.yml",` in [`.devcontainer/devcontainer.json`](../devcontainer.json)
-2. If you want to access the database, uncomment `"docker-compose.db.yml",` as well
-3. Run the "Dev Containers: Rebuild Container" VS Code command